 How to Store and Reheat Leftovers

-- To reheat, place leftover soup in a saucepan and heat on low for a few minutes, until heated through.
-Stir occasionally for even, safe heating.
+- You can store leftovers in airtight containers and keep them in the fridge for up to 3 days.
+To reheat, place leftover soup in a saucepan and heat on low for a few minutes until heated through.

-- Freezing this soup, once the eggs are added, unfortunately won’t work out very well, since the eggs will lose their texture during the freezing and thawing process.
+- Freezing this soup won’t work because the eggs will lose their texture during the freezing and thawing process.

 Egg Drop Soup